kavigamage-da/ecommerce-data-analytics/README.md

 4. **Out-of-time (OOT) validation exposed a critical production risk.** XGBoost AUC drops from 0.858 (standard 80/20 split) to 0.487 (2021 cohort OOT test) — essentially random.
 This was proactively discovered and documented.
 All three models degrade identically, confirming the issue is **feature design (tenure leakage), not model choice**.
 The recommendation is to retrain on behaviour-only features before any production deployment.

 > The OOT degradation is the most important finding in this project.
 Catching this before deployment is exactly what separates production-ready analytics from prototype analytics.
 Most published churn models in portfolio projects skip this check entirely.
+>
+> *This finding was discovered proactively — not prompted — during validation.
+The model would have been deployed with 0.487 OOT AUC without this check.*

 ---